TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 The behavior in packages mode is effectively to run TypeDoc recursively in each package.
 I don't have a config file per package, so it can't find the `src/index.ts` entry point inside my `react-virtual-scroll` package.

 The other warnings are because my repo README includes relative links to folders in the repo.
 These turn into links to GitHub in the generated docs.
-I'll deal with that later.
+I'll deal with them later.

-I was ready to add yet another stub config file to each package when I noticed a comment in the [TypeDoc Monorepo Example](https://github.com/Gerrit0/typedoc-packages-example) about a new `packageOptions` setting.
+I was ready to add yet another stub config file to each package when I noticed a comment in the [TypeDoc monorepo example](https://github.com/Gerrit0/typedoc-packages-example) about a new `packageOptions` setting.
 Hot off the presses in the latest v0.26 release.
 So new it hasn't made it into the documentation yet.
-The idea is that you put whatever per-package config setting you need under here rather than duplicating in each package.
+The idea is that you put whatever per-package config setting you need under `packageOptions` rather than duplicating in each package.

 ```json
 {